ATLFlight/ATLFlightDocs/GettingStarted.md

 You will need clang 3.4.2 or greater or GCC 4.8 or greater, and cmake 2.8 or greater.

-These instructions assume that you have sudo access on your machine to install the software in /opt.
+These instuctions assume that you follow the default installation proceedure for the Hexagon SDK and Tools.
-If you do not have root access you can install the files in your home directory.
-Instead of /opt/Qualcomm use ~/Qualcomm.
+The packages will be installed to ~/Qualcomm/...

 The top working dir is assumed to be the user home directory (~), and downloads are assumed to be in ~/Downloads for simplicity.